samkyuseo/watchstreet/README.md

 ## Random thoughts

 - The goal for us is to have something be sticky while also having a fixed height %

+## Types

+- There will be one `types.ts` file under the root directory that has global types or types used by more than one component group
+  - Lots of response types from API calls will be stored in here since API call contents are almost always used outside of the API call file
+- There will also be a `types.ts` file under the component directory for types shared between child and parent components only